 The Atos 2017 Camp Change Changed Ruotolo’s Life

-In 2017, the twin bros moved to Atos Headquarters Academy in San Diego, California, where the two were taken by legendary Andre Galvao.
+In 2017, the twin bros moved to Atos Headquarters Academy in San Diego, California, where legendary Andre Galvao took the two.

 Right off the bat, the duo of talented kiddos started progressing and improving their game.
 They were earning belts very quickly.

-The Two Brothers Earned Their Black Belts In 2021
+The Ruotolo Brothers Earned Their Black Belts In 2021

 The two brothers reached 18 in 2021, and Galvao instantly gave them black belts for their outstanding level of knowledge.

-Kade and Tye had way more success when earning their straps than their teammates and peers.
+Kade and Tye had way more success earning their straps than their teammates and peers.